JackSzwergold/Writing/memories/Raves and Erasure.md

 We walked around and found them in the apartment’s crammed kitchen.

-We both walked into the kicthen, spotted Todd and his girlfriend and sitting in the corner of the kitchen’s hutch was Pete, sucking intently on a pipe as if it were feeding him oxygen
+We both walked into the kicthen, spotted Todd and his girlfriend and sitting in the corner of the kitchen’s hutch was Pete, violently sucking on a pot pipe as if it were feeding him life itself.

+“We’re going to head out,” I said to Todd and his girlfriend as politely as possible given what just happened out on the terrace, “Okay, Jack!
+Bye!”
+Todd said.

+Pete whispered over to Todd loud enough so I could hear it, “Is this the guy who got fired?”
+Todd nodded while looking at me and Pete then said, “Good luck to you Jack!
+Have fun Jack!
+Got fired Jack?
+Good luck to you!” he said while packing the pipe again, bringing a lighter up to it and puffing away like a sweaty ape.

+I just stared at him, then looked at my friend and we took off.

+As we walked

 ***